 So here it is: the healthiest baby food pouches on the market today, the brands I love, and which pouches to buy.
-A special shout out to Alison Corey from Trim Mama who helped me with some of the research for this post!
+A special shout out to Alison Corey from Keeping the Peas who helped me with some of the research for this post!
 If a pouch is not listed on this list, it’s likely either high in heavy metals (per the Consumer Reports and Clean Label Project studies) or too high in sugar/fruits/processed ingredients, and should be avoided.
 But if you have a question about a particular pouch, don’t hesitate to ask in the comments of this post!

 What makes these the best?

 - They contain between 0-8g of natural sugar; and 0g added sugar